-Cropping photos
+Cropping

-Cropping a photo or video can help you remove black bars, cut away the edges, or permanently zoom in onto an object inside the frame.
+Cropping a video can help you remove black bars, cut away the edges of the video, or permanently zoom in onto an object inside the frame.

-- Step 1: On the Timeline, select the clip you want to crop. - Step 2: Click the Crop button on the toolbar.
+Step 1: On the Timeline, select one or several clips you want to crop.

+Step 2: Click the Crop button on the toolbar.
 The Crop tool will open, and a cropping frame will appear inside the player.

 Step 3: In the player, set the frame so that the parts you don't want are outside it.
+Drag by the corners of the frame to change its size, and drag by the center of the frame to move it.

-Use the options in the Crop tool on the left to modify the frame.
+Use the Angle slider in the Crop and Rotate section on the left to rotate the crop frame.

-Angle: use the Angle slider to rotate the crop frame.
 This way, you can fix the horizon level.